-A benchmarking assessment takes place when moving a child to red level in Reception, before moving a child to orange level in Year 1 and when reaching Gold level in Year 2.
-It can also be used at any time, if unsure about moving up, and filed in reading packet.
+Benchmarking assessment takes place when a child reaches the end of the RWI phonics programme.
+It can also be used at any time, if unsure about moving up a level, and filed in reading packet.

-Reading of Common Exception Words to be tested and gaps put into reading records, for extra reading at home.
-Gaps in phonics, identified when reading with a child, can be added to reading record 2 at a time with a word.
-E.g. oo - moon.
+Gaps in phonics, identified when reading or from RWI assessments and phonics screens, should be added to take home reading record 2 at a time with a word.
+E.g. on - moon.

-Comprehension sheets will be given from Orange level onwards, and marked & stored in reading packet.
+Comprehension sheets will be given from Orange level onwards, marked and stored in reading packet.